Communication and Autism Team

 Forms

 Registration of young people with CAT must come only from the Birmingham maintained mainstream setting which they are attending.
-The background form and parental consent form must be completed in full and emailed to the setting’s allocated CAT worker.
+The CAT Background Information Form 2024 and parental consent form must be completed in full and emailed to the setting’s allocated CAT worker.
 If there is a formal diagnosis or one pending, proof must also be attached to the form.